Nearby cycles on Drinfeld-Gaitsgory-Vinberg Interpolation Grassmannian and long intertwining functor

 which is a degeneration of $\BunG(X)$, the moduli stack of $G$-torsors on $X$.
 In \cite{finkelberg2020drinfeld}, the authors showed that the relationship between $\VinGr_{G,I}$ and $\VinBun_G(X)$ is similar to the relationship between $\GrGI$ and $\BunG(X)$.
 In particular, there is a local-to-global map

 defined over $\mBA^r$, which is a multi-variable degeneration of the map $\GrGI\to \Bun_G(X)$.

-\vsp In \cite{schieder2018picard} and \cite{schieder2016geometric}, S. Schieder calculated the nearby cycles sheaf $\Psi_{\gamma,\glob}$ of the dualizing D-module\footnote{S. Schieder acutally worked with algebraic geometry on $\mBF_p$ and mixed $l$-adic sheaves.
+\vsp In \cite{schieder2018picard} and \cite{schieder2016geometric}, S. Schieder calculated the nearby cycles sheaf $\Psi_{\gamma,\glob}$ of the dualizing D-module\footnote{S. Schieder actually worked with algebraic geometry on $\mBF_p$ and mixed $l$-adic sheaves.
 Let us ignore this difference for a moment.} for the sub-degeneration $\VinBun_G(X)^\gamma\to \mBA^1$.
-By construciton, the map $\VinGr_{G,I}\to \VinBun_{G}(X)$ induces a map
+By construction, the map $\VinGr_{G,I}\to \VinBun_{G}(X)$ induces a map

 We will show that this is an isomorphism.
 Let us mention that in the proof of this isomorphism, we will \emph{not} use Schieder's calculation.

 \ssec{Variants, generalizations and upcoming work} \sssec{$M[\![t]\!]$-equivariant versions} Theorem \ref{mainthm-inv-inv-duality} formally implies (see Corollary \ref{cor-inv-inv-duality-variant}(1))